Qin Shi Huang — First Emperor in History of China and His Unified Qin Dynasty

 Challenges and Difficulties As A Teenager King

-But his father passed away very soon, and Ying Zheng ascended to the throne as a 12-year-old teenager, only 3 years after he came back to the State Qin.
+But his father passed away very soon, and Ying Zheng ascended to the throne as a 12-year-old teenager, only three years after returning to the State Qin.

-At that time, the State Qin was actually under the charge of powerful nobles and the merchant Lv that had a romantic relationship with Ying Zheng’s mother according to many gossips.
+At that time, the State Qin was under the charge of powerful nobles and the merchant Lv, who had a romantic relationship with his mother, according to many gossips.

-Forces of the other six kingdoms, all tried to influence and manipulate this young king as their puppet monarch.
+The other six kingdoms' forces tried to influence and manipulate this young king as their puppet monarch.

-Ying Zheng himself stayed extremely careful, humble, and quiet while trying to make some talented friends of his age.
+Ying Zheng stayed extremely careful, humble, and quiet while trying to make some talented friends of his age.

 Retrieving Power and Eliminating Political Enemies

-When Ying Zheng was 20 years old, he held the Coming of Age Ceremony, an important rite in ancient Chinese culture, and started to retrieve the centralized power of the State Qin.
+When Ying Zheng was 20, he held the Coming of Age Ceremony, an important rite in ancient Chinese culture, and started retrieving the State Qin's centralized power.

-His younger brother and his mother’s lover initiated some coups, trying to expel him from the throne, but they were defeated and killed.
+His younger brother and his mother's lover initiated coups to expel him from the throne, but they were defeated and killed.

-Then King Ying Zheng forced Lv to commit suicide, imprisoned his mother, and killed her lover and their two bastards.
+Then he forced Lv to commit suicide, imprisoned his mother, and killed her lover and their two bastards.

-Around one year later, all of his political enemies within the kingdom were defeated, after when he gained all the centralized power, with the assistance of younger officials that he trusted, such as General Wang Jian.
+Around one year later, all his political enemies inside the kingdom were defeated.
+He gained all the centralized power with the assistance of younger officials he trusted, such as General Wang Jian.

 Perishing of Six Kingdoms and Disappearing of His Queen

-Then King Ying Zheng nominated Wang Jian as the chief commander of Qin’s army.
+Then the king nominated Wang Jian as the chief commander of Qin’s army.

-When Wang Jian and his son Wang Ben were fighting and defeating countries in the north of China, Ying Zheng married a princess of the State Chu, the huge empire in the south, and had his first baby boy.
+When Wang Jian and his son Wang Ben were fighting and defeating countries in the north of China, Ying Zheng married a princess from State Chu, the vast empire in the south, and had his first baby boy.

-Decades later, after all the northern land was under Qin’s control, Ying Zheng started to fight with the State Chu.
+Decades later, after all the northern lands were under Qin’s control, the king started to fight against Chu.

-Years later, General Wang Jian led Qin’s 600, 000 soldiers successfully perished the Chu.
+Years later, General Wang Jian led Qin’s 600,000 soldiers and successfully conquered State Chu.

-Ying Zheng finally brought an end to the period of endless battles and contentions; a unified and centralized empire was established.
+He finally brought an end to the period of endless battles and contentions and established a unified and centralized empire.